 Tao of Badass Review Verdict

-Let’s compare The Tao of Badass to our top dating program for three years running – The Shogun Method, which you can find here.
+Let’s compare The Tao of Badass to our top dating program for three years running – Shogun Method by Derek Rake, which you can find here.
 The Tao of Badass is a good choice for readers who have yet to pick up their first dating training program.
 It’s a decent presentation of the A-to-Z’s of pickup and seduction, giving the reader a good overview of what to expect out there.

 The Tao of Badass is also recommended for guys who want to try their hand at pickup for the first time.
 It’s doubly recommended for guys who aren’t really interested in finding a long-term girlfriend at the moment.